How To Install Linux, Apache, MariaDB, PHP (LAMP Stack) on CentOS 8 / RHEL 8

 By default, the Apache webserver supports the HTML language only, not PHP.
 To have PHP support, we will need to install the PHP rpm package along with support for the MariaDB database.

 CentOS 8 / RHEL 8 comes with PHP v7.2.
 In case you want to install PHP 7.3, you can use steps in the below link.

 yum install -y php php-mysqlnd

 Restart the Apache Web server after the installation of the PHP to take an effect of PHP installation.

 To test PHP, we will place a .php file on to the default directory of the Apache.

 Now open your web browser and type the following URL into the web address.

 You will see lots of useful information about our PHP installation, such as the installed PHP version, PHP extension details, etc.

 Scroll down the browser to check the support for the MariaDB.
 You will get the screen like below.

-I hope, this post helped you setup LAMP stack on RHEL 8.
 Please share your feedback in the comments section.